danielrosehill/LLMs-on-LLMs/q_and_a/are-llms-a-type-of-ml.md

 # Prompt

-Explain the difference please between LLMs and ML.
+> xplain the difference please between LLMs and ML.
 Are LLMs a machine learning technology or AI or both?

 # Output